GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_PWM_ARCHITECTURE.md

 Timer PWM keeps no hidden group state:

 - Multiple channels share whatever PSC/ARR the application programmed.
-- Configuring a channel does not claim the Timer or alter another channel.
+- Configuring a channel set does not claim the Timer or alter an unselected channel.
 - Duty setters derive their result from the current readable ARR.
 - Channel output-enable state never starts or stops the shared counter.
 - The application decides which channels are enabled before starting TIMx.